DevanshRaghav75/grepX/README.md

 ## What is grepX?

-`grepX` is a python script that finds `xss, sqli, idor, ssrf, ssti, rce, redirect ` parameters/patterns from URLs.
+`grepX` is a multi-threaded python script that finds `xss, sqli, idor, ssrf, ssti, rce, redirect ` parameters/patterns from the given URLs list.

 ## Usage